 Within Dominican institutions of higher education inherent connections are made between the pursuit of truth and the work of justice.
 Dominican educators seek to integrate the principles of Catholic social teaching into their disciplines.
+Doing so enables them to develop arguments from philosophy and Scripture against the death penalty and to bring medical science into dialogue with Catholic moral teaching and the Christian spiritual tradition on death and dying.
+In American higher education the contemporary focus on civic engagement and global citizenship finds a strong rationale and vision in the Catholic social tradition and in the history of engaged Dominican scholarship.

-Doing so enables them to develop arguments from philosophy and Scripture against the "The thirst for justice is not separable from the thirst for truth, witness not separable from proclamation, solidarity with the poor not separable from solidarity with Christ; action on behalf of justice is not separable from the evolution of a contemplative consciousness."
+"The thirst for justice is not separable from the thirst for truth, witness not separable from proclamation, solidarity with the poor not separable from solidarity with Christ; action on behalf of justice is not separable from the evolution of a contemplative consciousness."